usnews/brightspot-cms/getting-started.md

 **Access the Page**

 Once the JSP is saved access your page at the defined URL to see your content rendered.
+You can also use the Preview tool within the content edit screen.

 <h2 id="creating-objects"> </h2>